Man sets himself on fire near court where Trump's criminal trial is underway

 Emergency crews rushed away a person on a stretcher after a fire was extinguished outside the courthouse where jury selection for former President Donald Trump's trial is taking place.
 Witnesses say they saw a man pour liquid over his head and set himself on fire.

-The New York City Fire Department said it responded to reports of an individual on fire and transported one patient in critical condition to New York Presbyterian-Cornell.
+The New York City Fire Department said Friday that it responded to reports of an individual on fire and transported one patient in critical condition to New York Presbyterian-Cornell.
+The NYPD said he remains in critical condition and is intubated.
+Police described his condition as "very critical" but said he's still alive.

+At the briefing, the NYPD said Azzarello walked into the park, opened up a book bag and scattered papers and pamphlets before pouring what law enforcement believes to be liquid accelerant on his head and set himself on fire.
+He fell onto a police barrier, and civilians and court officers ran to the park, using coats and extinguishers to try to put out the fire.
+FDNY responded, extinguishing the fire and removing him to the burn unit at New York Presbyterian.

+Police officials confirmed that Azzarello appeared to have posted a manifesto on social media.

 Multiple people, including a guest being interviewed by CNN, witnessed the incident at Collect Pond Park.